dprojects/getDimensions/README.md

 * Square area can be listed in millimeters, meters or inches.
 * Group elements by thickness.
 * Toggle Visibility Feature allow turn off elements or even group of elements (folder).
-* Summary By Colors Feature allow to group elements by colors to make costs more visible for each color.
+* Label Type Feature allow to create different reports.
 * Summary for edge size.
 * Support for arrays made of cube.